botttos/DialogueManagerForVideoGames/README.md

 Add a new vector (default empty) in textLine, wich must allocate all the options inside.

-You must create another _screen _ from UI and _text_on_screen _(you can find the code in Start() function) and adapt the BlitDialog function, conditioner should look like: _if your new options vector != nullptr_.
+You must create another _screen_ from UI and _text_on_screen_ (you can find the code in Start() function) and adapt the BlitDialog function, conditioner should look like: _if new_options_vector != nullptr_.
 You will need UI code to implement new functions.

 # THE END